 Modulate the MASTER PITCH with the dedicated LFO and use the modulation option to create a vibrato effect that is delayed and builds in amplitude as a key is pressed, according to the EG setting for that parameter page.

 LFO single-shot

-S ON the LFO will do one cycle of oscillation (however this only is active when the LFO is also set a sync. mode, see below).
+In the LFO will do one cycle of oscillation (however this is only active when the LFO is also set a sync. mode, see below).

 LFO sync/reset options